New Zealand’s tax system does not include the following:

 Other remedies found in the law of equity include claims that a trust is invalid because it is a sham, alter ego or illusory trust or a claim that a trust is subject to a constructive trust for the benefit of one of the partners.

-Prior to 1988, the TA included a list of authorised investments which required the trustees to invest in specific approved investments using the trust funds.
-By 1988 changes to the law abandoned the list of authorised investments and through the Trustee Amendment Act 1988 the "prudent person" standard was created which requires the application of modern portfolio theory, where trustees are required to make investments that would increase trust income but minimise risks.
+Prior to 1988, the trustee was required to invest in specific approved investments using the trust funds.
+By 1988 changes to the law abandoned the list of authorised investments and through the Trustee Amendment Act 1988 the "prudent person" standard was created which required the application of modern portfolio theory, where trustees are required to make investments that would increase trust income but minimise risks.

 Accordingly, the amendments to the law brought about portfolio management as the approved method of trust investment in New Zealand.
-Portfolio management is a recognised method of investment and one that satisfies the prudence test found in the Trustee Amendment Act 1988.
+Portfolio management is a recognised method of investment and one that satisfies the prudence test found in the Trustee Amendment Act 1988 (now repealed) .

 New Zealand has several visa categories, some of which can lead to residency.
 The criteria for obtaining a visa for New Zealand is determined by the New Zealand government’s Immigration Policy.
 In setting out the Immigration Policy, the New Zealand government considers the competing forces of economic growth, cost to the state and security.